-MBG can automatically fetch HTML applications from ICPs and make the files available for downloading by teleworker devices.
+MBG has the ability to automatically fetch HTML applications from ICPs and make the files available for downloading by teleworker devices.
 For example, Mitel IP Phones located on the Internet can download a screensaver HTML application from an ICP via MBG.